Please enter a short description and amount

 Emergency Tooth Extractions & Oral Surgery

 At Mesilla Valley Family Dentistry, we do our best to keep your natural teeth healthy and beautiful.
-However, if a tooth becomes cracked, broken, or lose, the only option may be to extract it.
-If necessary, Dr. Borham will perform a same-day tooth extraction to prevent your gums and other teeth from becoming infected or damaged as well.
+However, if a tooth becomes cracked, broken, or lose, the only option may be to extract it in order to prevent your gums and other teeth from becoming infected or damaged as well.

 Before we extract your tooth, we’ll provide you with an anesthetic to ensure you are relaxed and comfortable throughout the entire process.
 Having your tooth extracted will relieve any pressure or pain you were feeling after your injury.